rightsnet receives millions of visits a year from advisers across the UK -

 'Without rightsnet I could not provide the current level of help and support to my team and to our clients.
 It gives us the confidence that our advice is correct and up to date.
 It allows us to anticipate changes in law so that we can act in a timely manner to ultimately maximise benefit entitlement. rightsnet is an invaluable tool in appeal work or indeed dealing with the complexities of law.
 Having use of rightsnet means we do not have to turn clients away … It is hard to estimate the financial gains for our clients but it is a fact that without rightsnet our success rate would be lower and some enquiries could not be dealt with. … I have used the site to help develop me professionally as well as other welfare rights workers.
 I highly recommend the website and its use in the provision of high quality welfare rights advice.'

-If you would like to take out a subscription to rightsnet, please complete our subscription form.
+If you'd like to take out a subscription to rightsnet, you can find more information at rightsnet.org.uk/subscriptions

 We love your feedback ... if you are an advice worker with a query or comment about rightsnet, please contact us.